 Museo de Arte de Puerto Rico

-There’s plenty of beauty to appreciate throughout the galleries of the Museo de Arte de Puerto Rico in Santurce, but the museum’s Sculpture Botanical Garden is a masterpiece in its own right.
-Spanning 2.5 acres, this outdoor oasis is home to more than 26 species of trees and 106,000 plants that recreate natural habitats like a rain forest, a bamboo forest, and a prairie.
+There’s plenty of beauty to appreciate throughout the galleries of the Museo de Arte de Puerto Rico in San Juan's Santurce neighborhood, but the museum’s Sculpture Botanical Garden is a masterpiece in its own right.
+Spanning 2.5 acres, this outdoor oasis is home to more than 26 species of trees and 106,000 plants that recreate natural habitats like a rainforest, a bamboo forest, and a prairie.
 At the center of it all, waterfalls empty into a serene koi pond where lily pads float lazily along the surface.

 Hector’s by the Sea